Doggo 108

 Two games in one.
 The Weekday Challenge is a daily pattern-walking game that builds (and collapses) teams automatically.
 The Managed Team League lets a Manager recruit and lead a dedicated squad.
 You can play both — or just one.

-The Weekday Challenge — Jenga
+The Weekday Challenge — Dognami

 Every weekday has an assigned shape.
 Walk your dog tracing that shape, upload your GPX file, and our system scores you automatically.
 Succeed solo for a week and you'll be paired with another player.
 Keep succeeding and your team doubles — week after week — until someone blinks.